Integration Guide

 theme | Light and dark modes according to the themes built in your MoonPay dashboard.
 Possible values: light, dark. |

 After a user has created their MoonPay Virtual Account, you will need a final entry point to take them directly into the top up experience.
-Next up, you'll learn how to build a native account details screen.
+After the customer finished the onboarding, the same URL could be used to vies top up details of the virtual account: http://buy.moonpay.com/v2/virtual-account

 Step Three: Build account detail screen

 Next, you'll build a screen in your native app to show the user's Virtual Account details so they know how to top up.
-Note, MoonPay can provide this screen to end-customers via the widget, but viewing details will require users to re-login which could create a higher friction experience.
+Note, MoonPay can provide this screen to end-customers via the widget, but viewing details will require users to re-login which introduces friction to the journey.
+Then use Get Virtual Account Details Endpoint

 - Bank routing number / IBAN